audioxide/data/data/posts/20190321-reviews-bat-for-lashes-two-suns.md

   see why some regard this as Khan's best work, but it isn't without its missteps.
 week: 184
+blurb: While much of the Two Sun's tracklist doesn't feel as though it explores its ideas far enough, its highlights go a long way to make up for it.
 ---
 author: André
 review: >-